The Bachelor Casts Matt James as Its First Black Male Lead

 When asked if his casting on The Bachelor feels "too little too late," James replied, "I don't think it's ever the wrong time to do the right thing.
 Too little too late for me is this happening and we can't have change until we put that first foot forward, and that first forward for The Bachelor franchise is having a black lead.
 So, I'm excited to take on that role."

-As James shared, the news was so much of a secret, his mom didn't even know until today!
+As James shared on GMA, the news was so much of a secret, his mom didn't even know until today!

 "She's going to be excited," said James, who is a close friend of Bachelor Nation's Tyler Cameron.
 "I'm sorry mom, but it's hard for her to keep a secret, so I had to keep it super tight.
 She's just now finding out, which is kind of a fun way for everyone to participate."